kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 Snakemake has an excellent online [tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) on how the get started.
 You should be able to find answers to most of your questions from that tutorial, although, I admit, it can be quite difficult due to the large amount if information in there.
 There is also a shorter summary in the form of [slides](http://slides.com/johanneskoester/snakemake-tutorial-2016#/).
 Thus, to make it easier for you, I have but a couple of basic examples here as well.

 ## Multiple input files in a rule
-Couple of you have asked me, how to construct Snakemake rules with multiple input files To get  started, let's look at the HISAT2 command from the RNA-seq tutorial:
+Couple of you have asked me, how to construct Snakemake rules with multiple input files (as is required for the HISAT2 command from the RNA-seq tutorial).
+To get  started, let's look at the HISAT2 command from the RNA-seq tutorial:

 	hisat2 -x annotations/hisat2_index/hisat2_index -1 data/fikt_A.1.fastq.gz -2 data/fikt_A.2.fastq.gz | samtools view -Sb > results/fikt_A.bam